Image and Video Processing with OpenCV

 Processing Images and Videos Frame by Frame

 Processing images and videos frame by frame is a common task in video analysis.
-This section will guide you through the basics of handling video frames using OpenCV.
+This section will guide you through handling video frames using OpenCV.

 Reading and Processing Video Frames